How to Sew a Wallet: free sewing Pattern

 On the interior side, sew the remaining piece of velcro close to the edge, closing up the opening.

-If you are using snaps that require a snap-setter, install them now on the wallet exterior.
-On the left side (the main print) the snap should be centered and 2” from the short end.
 On the right side (the accent fabric) the snap should be centered and 1 1/2” from the other short end.

 If you are hand sewing on snaps, you can do that now or later.
-Or not at all, snaps are optional.
+Or not at all; snaps are optional.

 7. Folding